-You have the opportunity to take a placement year between your second and final year.
-On your placement you will work for a relevant organisation and be paid a salary.
+You have the opportunity to take a placement year between your second and final year, which you arrange with our support.
+On your placement you will work for a relevant organisation and in most cases be paid a salary.
 This is an excellent opportunity for you to build your CV.
-Recent Professional Sound and Video Technology students have undertaken placements with, for example, Disney (London), the outside broadcast specialists SIS at MediaCityUK, L’ull Cec gallery in Barcelona and sound company StudioSpares in London.
+Recent Professional Sound and Video Technology students have undertaken placements with Disney (London), the outside broadcast specialists SIS at MediaCityUK, L’ull Cec gallery in Barcelona and sound company StudioSpares in London.

-‘They said they were really impressed with the research I had done, and the knowledge I had gained about compression and transmission, they also said they were really impressed with the fact I could understand and read code, so the things being taught on the psvt course are really useful for gaining employment in broadcast engineering.’
+One of our students who undertook their placement at Disney said: "They said they were really impressed with the research I had done, and the knowledge I had gained about compression and transmission, they also said they were really impressed with the fact I could understand and read code, so the things being taught on the psvt course are really useful for gaining employment in broadcast engineering."

-At the main campus, we also have a 4 studio recording complex, using Pro Tools in the 3 digital control rooms and with 1 analogue control room.
+At our main campus, Peel Park, we also have a 4 studio recording complex, using Pro Tools in the 3 digital control rooms and with 1 analogue control room.
 Each control room has its own associated live room.

 Not the course you're looking for?